SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    ![Get Subaccount](./images/subaccount.png)

-2. (optional) If you don't want to use the SAP BTP administrator credentials as communication user you can create a new user with the technical roles for the SAP Cloud Connector.
+2. (optional) If you don't want to use the SAP BTP administrator credentials as communication user you can create a new user with the technical roles for the  Cloud Connector.
 You find more details here:

    [Communication User](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/daca64dacc6148fcb5c70ed86082ef91.html)

 3. Create a new Connector to your SAP BTP subaccount.
-   1. Login to the SAP Cloud Connector and select the Connector entry
+   1. Login to the Cloud Connector and select the Connector entry
    2. Select **+ Add Subaccount**

    ![Create new Subaccount](./images/CCCreateSubaccount.png)